-On the occasion of World Malaria Day 2017, the Corporate Alliance on Malaria in Africa (CAMA) convened more than 60 business executives and corporate health managers, along with technical experts, government officials and program implementers to launch a new report, Mobilizing Nigeria’s Private Sector for Malaria Control & Elimination.
+On the occasion of World Malaria Day 2017, the Corporate Alliance on Malaria in Africa (CAMA) convened more than 60 business executives and corporate health managers, along with technical experts, government officials and program implementers.
+As part of this meeting, CAMA launched a new report entitled: Mobilizing Nigeria’s Private Sector for Malaria Control & Elimination.

 The report provides insights for the Nigerian business community on how to support the government to achieve its national malaria elimination goals and lays out the role that convening organizations, like CAMA, can play in overcoming challenges and improving coordination across sectors.
 The report also includes a first-ever mapping of private sector malaria investments in Nigeria and gauges their impact to date.